 For those who feel overwhelmed by all the buzz and bustle of Goodreads, Riffle provides a quiet, cleaner version to keep track of authors, what you’re reading, and the personalized book recommendations curated for you by the site.
 Riffle also has a handy bookstore locator feature so you can follow the news from your local bookstores.

 Book Riot has its very own subscription service called Tailored Book Recommendations.
-TBR is made up of staff who dedicate their time to carefully tailoring book recommendations for readers.
-Sign up for either a digital-only level subscription or a hardcover level subscription (which includes having three books mailed to you).
+TBR is made up of staff who dedicate their time to carefully tailoring book recommendations for readers based on what they like to read personally.
+Sign up for either a recommendations-only level subscription or a hardcover level subscription (which includes having three books mailed to you).

 If you’d like free and discounted reading deals sent straight to your email, sign up for BookBub.
 Based on the genres you choose when signing up, BookBub will send personalized recommendations of ebooks that can be purchased for a reasonable rate.
 Themed lists are also available on their site.